 This easy and level 2.6-mile out and back hike visits the ruins of a burned down ranch and a small waterfall.

-This 3.85-mile loop descending from Sullivan Ridge Fire Road into Rustic Canyon, where hikers can visit abandoned buildings once occupied by Nazi Sympathizers.
+This 3.85-mile loop descending from Sullivan Ridge Fire Road into Rustic Canyon by abandoned buildings that had unusual occupants.

 This 5.8-mile hike visits a historic railway and ruins from a century old resort overlooking Pasadena.